cosrayjamie/starfitter/README.md

 After reset.sh is done processing the photos, you'll have a bunch of results in the ./Starfitter/results subdirectory.
 Check process.log (in ~/Starfitter) and summary.results (in ~/Starfitter/results) to make sure everything worked properly.

-6. Refining Results and Estimating Error.
-Now you can run_boot.sh, or for TAx4 photos, you can run process_TAx4.sh.
+7. **Refining Results and Estimating Error.** Now you can run_boot.sh, or for TAx4 photos, you can run process_TAx4.sh.
 Both programs run boot_results.sh and /boot_stats.

-boot_results.sh uses bootstrapping to find errors with /new_starfitter, which requires a current mirror_geometry.dat file (probably with the contents of summary.results) and .stars.txt files.
+The shell script boot_results.sh uses bootstrapping to find errors with new_starfitter, which requires a current mirror_geometry.dat file (probably with the contents of summary.results) and .stars.txt files.
 If something goes wrong, look at rejects.err to figure out what went wrong.
 The results are put into mirror_geometry.nparm.dat.

 /boot_stats finds the median and 95% confidence interval.